 In the world of SEO – search engine optimization – backlinks are the main currency.

-That means that the more websites point back to your own through a link, the better – the more search engines like Google will consider you an expert in your field, and will move your website search hits up the results ladder.
+That means that the more websites that point back to your own through a link, the better – the more search engines like Google will consider you an expert in your field, and will move your website search hits up the results ladder.

 So how can you get more backlinks?
 Well, like most things that are truly valuable, there isn’t an easy way.
 It’ll take work, and it’ll take time, but if you’re serious about building your online SEO, it can be done.